-The text of this post is taken from an article on the Effective Altruism forum, you can read the full text here.
+The text of this post is taken from an article on the Effective Altruism forum.
+It suggests that you can achieve the most impact by supporting causes that fight extreme poverty, improving animal welfare and optimising our long term future.

 How can we figure out which causes we should focus on?